Margaret Mitchell House

-We enjoyed visiting the Margaret Mitchell House on a rainy day in May, after reading the book as a family the summer before.
+We enjoyed visiting the Margaret Mitchell House in Atlanta on a rainy day in May, after reading the book as a family the summer before.
 Apart from questions about little Wade, who occasionally goes missing without much explanation, the book worked well as a family read.

 The Margaret Mitchell House has an excellent gift shop.
 Allow plenty of time to notice the little things.
 Remember that purchases at literary landmarks help them stay open.
 Surrounded by contemporary skyscrapers, this landmark is a standout symbol of history.